La-Lojban/lojban.pw/pages/books/learn-lojban.md

 tunba
 : x1 is a sibling of x2

-### Modal terms inside nouns
+### Modal particles inside nouns

-We can place a tense not only before the main verb of a relation but at the end of it giving the same result:
+We can place a modal particle not only before the main relation construct of the sentence but at the end of it giving the same result:

 > **mi ca tcidu**
 > **mi tcidu ca**